pdxjohnny/an-interpretation-of-texts/README.md

 - [ ] To the north: If only we knew how plants worked
   - https://github.com/pdxjohnny/smartplanter
 - [ ] To the west: If only we has fishes
+  - Do not use the Lords name in vain: Never say damn: Undamn the damns?
 - [ ] To the east: If only we had loaves
+  - Farmland

 ## Notes